Best travel Black Friday deals on cheap flights, cruises and more

 Lastminute.com

-Online travel agent Lastminute.com has just launched its Black Friday deals, which see up to £250 off holidays.
+Black Friday deals are underway at the online travel agent Lastminute.com, which see up to £250 off holidays.
 The deals last until 2 December, but remember to read all the terms and conditions before getting swept up in the discounts.

 On the Beach

-Travel retailer On the Beach has launched its Black Friday event, allowing customers to book a holiday now for the summer and pay nothing but a small deposit until 2026.
+Travel retailer On the Beach is participating in Black Friday, allowing customers to book a holiday now for the summer and pay nothing but a small deposit until 2026.

 Butlins